corytu/R-Language-Exhibition/README.md

 # R Language Presentations
 Hello!
-My name is Yu-Zhen Tu, and I am from Taiwan.
+My name is Yu-Zhen Tu.
+I am currently a data engineer at [Health2Sync](https://www.health2sync.com/?lang=en-us).

+I love R language because it is so powerful in data analyses and in presenting meaningful results.
 This repository is built to demonstrate my works done in R language.

 # Project Demonstration